ANaRobe/Portfolio-Three/README.md

 # Harap Alb

-HarapAlb is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.
+Harap Alb is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

 The cult fairytale ["Harap Alb"](https://en.wikipedia.org/wiki/Harap_Alb#:~:text=Harap%20Alb%20in%20Romanian%20signifies,man%2C%20usually%20with%20dark%20features.) by Ion Creanga (Romanian author) had inspired this text-based  game.

 A deployed link to the website can be found [here](https://harapalb.herokuapp.com/)

 ## How To Play